motech/motech/docs/source/modules/event.rst

 Example of a custom callback
 ----------------------------

-Firstly you should implement an :code:`EventCallbackService`:
+First you should implement an :code:`EventCallbackService`:

     .. code-block:: java